 Fujifilm XF10 vs Canon G1 X Mark III

 The Fujifilm XF10 and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in July 2018 and October 2017.
 Both the XF10 and the G1X Mark III are fixed lens compact cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Fujifilm XF10||Canon G1 X Mark III|